Kassym-Jomart Tokayev: Credit amnesty

 On 26 June 2019, the President signed a Decree "On Measures to Reduce the Debt Burden of Citizens of the Republic of Kazakhstan" to provide timely assistance to citizens with financial difficulties.
 The credit amnesty was a one-time measure and affected families with many children, disabled people, and recipients of state-targeted social assistance.
 The amount of loans to be written off had to be no more than 3 million tenge (around $6,500) as of 1 June 2019.

 Education

-At the teacher's conference held in August 2019, Tokayev announced that the average salary for schoolteachers in Kazakhstan would be increased by double within four years.
+At the teacher's conference held in August 2019, Tokayev announced that the average salary for schoolteachers in Kazakhstan would be doubled within four years.
 He also instructed the Ministry of Education and Science to develop and launch special programs to overcome the academic gap of children from low-income families and schools in socially troubled areas, noting the need of overcome educational inequality specially between rural and urban areas.